BA, Princeton University, 1981

 - “Notaries, Truth, and Consequences,” American Historical Review 110:2 (April 2005), 350–379

-Kathryn Burns is not accepting graduate students at this time.
+Kathryn Burns is in phased retirement and is not accepting graduate students at this time.

 Courses Taught (as schedule allows)